sathwikbs/sathwikbs/README.md

 - 🌱 I’m currently learning GAN.

-- 💞️ I’m looking to collaborate on computer vision algorithm on aerial and satellite images.
+- 💞️ I’m looking to collaborate on computer vision algorithm for aerial and satellite images.